Importance And Mission

 Scenario and Impact to PTTEP:

 • Credibility and Accuracy Risks: AI can generate content that appears credible but is inaccurate, potentially leading to flawed decision-making.
-PTTEP emphasizes rigorous verification of the data used for AI training and the resulting output.
+PTTEP emphasizes rigorous verification of the data used for AI training and the resulting outputs.
 The PTTEP AI Platform serves as the central platform for controlling and managing AI models, from data retrieval and training to monitoring and evaluating model quality.
-Guidelines for human-AI collaboration (Human Oversight) are also established to ensure human involvement in verifying and validating AI results before practical application.
+Guidelines for human–AI collaboration (Human Oversight) have also been established to ensure human involvement in verifying and validating AI results before practical application.

 Mitigation plan: